rishiraj88/RRShopware/README.md

 # RR Shopware
 ## Where Casuals meet Formals

 This frontend project features a proof of concept of modern UI design.
+It is a lean and intuitive user interface.
 The technologies used to build it are: modern Vanilla Javascript (ECMAScript 8), Cascading StyleSheets (CSS), HyperText Markup Language (HTML) and Bootstrap.

 Visit us at:
 https://main.d2lrbom9lqgzbs.amplifyapp.com/